swiftlang/swift-evolution/proposals/0478-default-isolation-typealias.md

 Some examples and their potential drawbacks include:

-* `@concurrent`: only legal on top-level async functions, not types, extensions, etc. May require additional rules for `default` to apply to methods, or to be supported on all relevant top-level declarations.
+* `@concurrent`: only legal on top-level async functions, not types, extensions, etc. May require additional rules for `default` to apply to methods (which may be undesirable), or for `@concurrent` to be supported on all relevant top-level declarations.
+No lexical scoping.
 * `@preconcurrency`: there is potentially unique value in being locally explicit about `@preconcurrency`, and it may be desirable to avoid proliferation.
 * `@unsafe`: may conceal unsafe behavior outside of the intended scope, and potentially disguises the unsafe nature of the file from a programmer reading a single function in isolation.
-* access control: extreme non-local behavior, applying access control to a top-level declaration does not affect its contents, and accidentally making something public in your API is hard to walk back.
+* access control: extreme non-local behavior, applying access control to a top-level declaration usually does not affect its contents (with exceptions like `extension`), and accidentally making something public in your API is hard to walk back.

 > [!NOTE]
-> Access control has special behavior with regard to `extension`.
+> Access control doesn't normally have lexical scoping, but it has special behavior with regard to `extension`.
 A `public extension` will make the methods and computed properties contained `public`, which is not the case for other nominal declarations; A `public class` does not make all of its members and methods public, for example.
 Edge case behavior like this in new and existing attributes and modifiers, which further contributes to non-local behavior, may increase the motivation not to support them for `default`.

 ### Macros